unicorn-bi/Unicorn-BCI-Core-Unity-Bandpower-Interface/README.md

 $$ ThetaBetaRatio =  {theta \over beta} $$
 $$ ThetaBetaAlphaRatio =  {theta \over alpha + beta} $$
 $$ EngagementIndex =  {beta \over theta + alpha} $$

+#### EEG Data Settings

+It is possible to set the output data rate of EEG in the EEG Data Settings.
+Data is buffered and output as [samples, channels] array to match the defined output data rate.

 ### Events